dominique-vassard/ecto_neo4j/README.md

   - `create table` don't do anything as expected as Neo4j is schemaless
   - `drop table` will remove all the specified nodes and all existing indexes / constraints
   - `primary_key` will be transformed in a constraint `CONSTRAINT ON(n:label) ASSERT n.property IS UNIQUE`
-  - `create index(idx_name, cols, unique: true)` will either create an unique constraint or a node key constraint (which is only supported by Entreprise Edition)
+  - `create index(label, properties, unique: true)` will either create an unique constraint or a node key constraint (which is only supported by Entreprise Edition)
-  - `create index(idx_name, cols, unique: true)` will create a classic index
+  - `create index(label, properties)` will create a classic index
   - `rename table` and `rename col` will move the exisiting constraints and indexes from the old to the new entity

+## DO NOT ADD A NAME TO INDEXES / CONSTRAINTS
+You have the possibility to give an index/constraint a name via the option of `create/3`.
+Don't do it.
+First, Neo4j doesn't support named indexes/cosntraints.
+Because of this "limitation",in case of uniqueness error or such, EctoNeo4j has to rebuild an index name, which it does considering the default index naming.

 ## Repo
 Most of `Ecto.Repo` features work then you are free to use the classic `Repo.insert`, `Repo.one`, `Repo.transaction` etc.